Life peer: Life Peerages Act 1958

 The Life Peerages Act sanctions the regular granting of life peerages, but the power to appoint Lords of Appeal in Ordinary under the Appellate Jurisdiction Act was not derogated.
-The Act placed no limits on the number of peerages that the Sovereign may award, as was done by the Appellate Jurisdiction Act.
+The Act placed no limits on the number of peerages that the sovereign may award, as was done by the Appellate Jurisdiction Act.
 A peer created under the Life Peerages Act has the right to sit in the House of Lords, provided that they are at least 21 years of age, are not suffering punishment upon conviction for treason, and are a citizen of the United Kingdom, or of a member of the Commonwealth of Nations, and are a resident in the UK for tax purposes.

-Life baronies under the Life Peerages Act are created by the Sovereign but, in practice, are only granted when proposed by the Prime Minister.
+Life baronies under the Life Peerages Act are created by the sovereign but, in practice, are only granted when proposed by the Prime Minister.

 Life peers created under the Life Peerages Act do not, unless they also hold ministerial positions, receive salaries.
-They are, however, entitled to an allowance of £300 for travel and accommodation for each day on which the peer "signs in" to the House, though the peer does not have to take part in the business of the House.
+They are, however, entitled to an allowance of £361 for travel and accommodation for each day on which the peer "signs in" to the House, though the peer does not have to take part in the business of the House.

 "Working peers"

 From time to time, lists of "working peers" are published.
 They do not form a formal class, but represent the various political parties and are expected to regularly attend the House of Lords.
 Most new appointments of life peers fall into this category.

 Normally, the Prime Minister chooses only peers from their own party, but permits the leaders of opposition parties to recommend peers from their parties.
-The Prime Minister may determine the number of peers each party may propose; they may also choose to amend these recommendations, but by convention does not do so.
+The Prime Minister may determine the number of peers each party may propose; they may also choose to amend these recommendations, but by convention do not do so.

 "People's peers"

 Peers may be created on a non-partisan basis.
-Formerly, nominations on merit alone were made by the Prime Minister, but this function was partially transferred to a new, non-statutory House of Lords Appointments Commission in 2000.
-Individuals recommended for the peerage by the Commission go on to become what have been described by some in the British media as "people's peers".
-The Commission also scrutinises party recommendations for working peerages to ensure propriety.
-The Prime Minister may determine the number of peers the Commission may propose, and also may amend the recommendations.
-Again, by convention, no amendment is made to the recommendations of the Commission.
+Formerly, nominations on merit alone were made by the prime minister, but this function was partially transferred to a new, non-statutory House of Lords Appointments Commission in 2000.
+Individuals recommended for the peerage by the commission go on to become what have been described by some in the British media as "people's peers".
+The commission also scrutinises party recommendations for working peerages to ensure propriety.
+The prime minister may determine the number of peers the commission may propose, and also may amend the recommendations.
+Again, by convention, no amendment is made to the recommendations of the commission.